WRITING FROM THE FERAL IN-BETWEEN

 Themes and content?

-Core threads in my work include soul injuries more than “identity loss,” thresholds, life–death–life cycles, grief, resilience, and the rewilding of emotional life.
-I write for readers who feel spiritually overfed but soul‑starved, with an emphasis on integration, instinct, and precision in how we move through rupture—rather than generic empowerment or positivity.
+Core threads in her work include soul injuries more than “identity loss,” thresholds, life–death–life cycles, grief, resilience, and the rewilding of emotional life.
+She writes for readers who feel spiritually overfed but soul‑starved, with an emphasis on integration, instinct, and precision in how we move through rupture—rather than generic empowerment or positivity.

 Effect on the reader?

-People often tell me the writing cuts straight to the soul and feels like an “uberly safe space” where complex emotions are allowed without bypassing.
-My hope is that the pages invite slow reading and reflection, offering contemplation as soul medicine rather than quick advice or surface‑level inspiration.
+People often tell her the writing cuts straight to the soul and feels like an “uberly safe space” where complex emotions are allowed without bypassing.
+Her hope is that the pages invite slow reading and reflection, offering contemplation as soul medicine rather than quick advice or surface‑level inspiration.

 Nature imagery in her writing?